pepegar/mu-workshop/README.md

 In this case, the `client-process` module will contain all the stuff related with our `Mu` client.

-We have there the `Mu` client configuration and creation, also, we'll have the client usages on a `tagless final algebra/handler` (easily to mock for testing).
+We have there the `Mu` client configuration and creation, also, we'll have the `client` usages on a `tagless final algebra/handler` (easily to mock for testing).

-***Note***: As a recommended pattern we usually create a internal model which we'll return instead of the protocol one in order to reduce the changes in case of protocol modifications.
+***Note***: As a recommended pattern we usually create an `internal` model that will be the one we return instead of the `protocol` model in order to reduce the changes in case of protocol modifications.

 Now it's time to implement the `client` app.

-To do that we need to move to the `client-app` module where we are going to create 3 files:
+To do that, we need to move to the `client-app` module where we are going to create 3 files:

  - **ClientBoot**: To load dependencies and clients required to start the program.
  - **ClientProgram**: With our client logic.
 In this file we'll use the clients implemented on `client-process`.